 - Financial Matters

-Chapter Leaders and Co-Leaders are required to do all seven modules.
+Chapter Leaders are required to do all seven modules.
 Chapter Secretaries are required to do the first two modules.
 Chapter Treasurers are required to do the first and the last module.
-Training is expected to take about three months (with an option to extend to six months, should circumstances require), though many finish within a few weeks.
+You have three months to complete the training (with an option to extend to six months, should circumstances require), though many finish within a few weeks.
 The modules are a go-at-your-own-pace format, so you can do as little or much each day as your time allows.

 Step 6: Chapter Set Up

-You’re official!
-New chapters will be formally assigned a name, given an official opening date, an ICAN chapter email, ICAN phone number and a Facebook page.
-Chapter Leaders and Co-Leaders will be sent a New Leader Starter Kit, including such items as an ICAN name badge, tote bag, bumper sticker, etc. as well as a sampling of ICAN brochures.
-Core officers will be given access to the ICAN Leadership Center, a place for resources and links for submitting additional paperwork, etc. Additional resources can be requested as needed, such as a chapter website.
+You’re an ICAN Accredited Chapter Leader!
+New chapters will be formally assigned a name, given an official opening date, an ICAN chapter email, ICAN phone number and a Facebook page and group (to be created by the Board of Directors).
+Chapter Leaders will be given access to the ICAN Leadership Center – a place for resources and links for submitting additional paperwork, etc. Additional resources can be requested as needed, such as a chapter website.
 Thank you for joining us!

 I have other questions about starting and maintaining a chapter.
 Where do I find out more?

 Fill out the application above and either the Chapter Directer or your Regional Coordinator will contact you to discuss the application.
 You may find that the application process will answer many of your questions.
-At that time we can personally discuss your concerns and ask any additional questions.
-Do not pay the Chapter Leader Fee until you are sure and your application has been approved.
+At that time we can personally discuss your concerns and answer any additional questions.
+Do not pay the Chapter Leader Fee until your application has been approved.
 If you would rather discuss a quick question over email you can contact your Regional Coordinator or the Chapter Director with any other questions you have.
-We look forward to talking with you!

 I don’t live in the United States, can I still start an ICAN Chapter?

 Yes!
-Please contact the Chapter Director for more information.
+Please visit our International page for more information.

 Chapters can have as many Chapter Leaders as needed.
 It is great to get others involved with your chapter!
 They will follow the same process as outlined above.
-If they are not already a current ICAN member, and your Chapter has an established bank account, they can become a member through the Chapter and the Chapter will keep a portion of the funds.
+If they are not already a current ICAN member, and your chapter has funds, you can use chapter funds to pay for the chapter leader fee and membership fee of the applicant.

-Some chapters have other Chapter Officers like a Treasurer, Secretary, Outreach Coordinator, etc. While many chapters do thrive with only one Chapter Leader or one additional Co-Leader, many chapters find it beneficial to enlist the help of other volunteers as Chapter Officers.
+Some chapters have other Accredited Chapter Officers such as Treasurer and Secretary.
+While many chapters do thrive with only one Chapter Leader, many chapters find it beneficial to enlist the help of other volunteers as Chapter Officers.
 Chapter Officers must be current ICAN members and follow the same process above as well.
 There is no limit on number of Accredited Chapter Leaders or Officers.

 What kind of resources are available to Chapter Leaders?

-Chapter Leadership Members receive support from their Regional Coordinator, US or International Coordinator and the Chapter Director, along with the Board of Directors.
+Accredited Chapter Leaders receive support from their Regional Coordinator, US or International Coordinator and the Chapter Director, along with the Board of Directors.
 Leaders must complete the training to become an ICAN Accredited Chapter Leader as part of opening or joining a chapter.
-This ensures that each Leader starts out with a strong foundation.
-They also have access to the ICAN Leadership Center where new trainings, resources and tools are being added constantly.
-There is also a special Chapter Leader Training available at ICAN Conferences.
+This ensures that each Chapter Leader starts out with a strong foundation.
+They also have access to the ICAN Leadership Center where new training, resources and tools are being added continually.
 As volunteer availability allows, occasionally there are also Chapter Leader teleconferences and Webinars.
 There is a private Facebook group for Chapter Leaders throughout the world where you can crowd-source ideas, ask questions about concerns or other issues, and build friendships!

 What are the basic requirements to have an ICAN Chapter?